Cherry blossoms in Tokyo: Best spots and festivals

 Inokashira Park during the cherry blossom- by KimonBerlin (CC BY-SA 2.0)

-Over 500 cherry trees stand around a beautiful pond which is lit up each night throughout the season.
+At Inokashira Park, over 500 cherry trees line the shores of a beautiful pond which is lit up each night throughout the season.
 Visitors can rent boats and paddle around the water among the stunning blooms.
-The surrounding area (Kichijoji) is known for its stylish bars, cafes, and restaurants.

 • How to get there: Take the Chūō-Sobu Line to Kichijoji Station.
 Take the park Exit, cross the main road, and take the first right to the entrance of the park.